crispab/crisp-dna/_docs/how-productspace-works.md

 How are we different from a typical consulting company?

--   Product Space doesn't want to earn money from its Members.
+-   Organa doesn't want to earn money from its Members.
 -   100% freedom for all consultants (as long as they don't hurt the home).
--   Product Space has no other goal than to provide a happy home.
+-   Organa has no other goal than to provide a happy home.

 How are we different from a typical network of independents?

--   We are dedicated to Product Space - that is, Members are encouraged to do all their work and invoicing through Product Space.
+-   We are dedicated to Organa - that is, Members are encouraged to do all their work and invoicing through Organa.
 -   We commit to helping and supporting each other.